TanmayDhamnaskar/health-premium-predictor/README.md

 - Features used:
   - Age, Gender, BMI, Smoking Status, Region
   - Medical & Family History, Exercise Frequency, Occupation, Coverage Level
-- Log transformation applied for target variable
+- **Log transformation applied to the target variable:** A log transformation is applied to the target variable (insurance premium) to stabilize the variance and improve model performance.
+After the model makes predictions, the results are converted back to the original scale (i.e., from log-transformed predictions to the actual premium amounts).

 ## 📑 Notes
 - Ensure the `optimized_xgb_pipeline.pkl` file is present in the project directory.